 What Is the Rule of 55?

-The rule of 55 is an exception to standard IRS withdrawal rules for qualified workplace plans, including 401k and 403b plans.
-Under normal circumstances, you can’t withdraw money from these plans before age 59 ½ without paying a 10% early withdrawal penalty.
+The rule of 55 is an exception to standard IRS withdrawal rules for qualified workplace plans, including 401(k) and 403(b) plans.
+Normally, you can’t withdraw money from these plans before age 59 ½ without paying a 10% early withdrawal penalty.
 This penalty is only waived for certain allowed exceptions, of which the rule of 55 is one.

-Specifically, the rule of 55 applies to “distributions made to you after you separated from service with your employer if the separation occurred in or after the year you reached age 55,” per the IRS.
-It doesn’t matter whether you quit, get laid off or retired — you can still withdraw money from your plan penalty-free.
+Specifically, the rule of 55 applies to “distributions made to you after you separated from service with your employer after attainment of age 55,” per the IRS.
+It doesn’t matter whether you quit, get laid off or retired — you can still withdraw money from your retirement plan penalty-free.
 If you’re a qualified public safety employee, this exception kicks in at age 50 instead of 55.

 How Does the Rule of 55 Work?